Women's Work: Weaving Feminism and Math

 In spring quarter, we will focus on the contemporary discipline of mathematics and the historical events that have shaped what is commonly called “academic mathematics,” creating new roles and invisibilities for women from the industrial era to computer age.
 We’ll delve into the origins and development of computer technology, and the gendered and racialized aspects of its production and consumption.
 We’ll engage with the complexities of current debates about women and minorities in STEM (science, technology, engineering and math) education and industries.
 Students who successfully complete the math portion of spring quarter will earn four credits in algebraic thinking and will be prepared to take precalculus I.

-education, mathematics, computer science, natural and physical sciences, art, anthropology, cultural studies, and feminist and gender studies
+This offering will prepare you for careers and advanced study in: education, mathematics, computer science, natural and physical sciences, art, anthropology, cultural studies, and feminist and gender studies

 $60 in winter for a photocopied coursepack and project materials; $90 in spring for two coursepacks and project materials.